Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Commentaries in 2 gastroenterology journals questioned whether the SCENIC guidelines would be accepted as the standard of care in IBD surveillance.57,58 Both commentaries noted that the guidelines considered the outcome of the detection of dysplasia and not disease progression or survival.
 Moreover, the commentators noted the lack of longitudinal data on clinical outcomes in patients with dysplastic lesions detected using chromoendoscopy.
 Two other articles published in 2022 comment on how the approach to dysplasia surveillance in IBD has changed significantly since the publication of the SCENIC guidelines, and therefore, updates to the recommendations are warranted based on findings from recent meta-analyses and randomized trials (discussed in this review).59,60

-The report addressed the “trepidation” of patients, endoscopists, and pathologists with the “diagnose-and-leave” strategy, indicating there are challenges for implementation for the use of these strategies in clinical practice.
+The report addressed the “trepidation” of patients, endoscopists, and pathologists with the “diagnose-and-leave” strategy, indicating there are challenges for implementation of the use of these strategies in clinical practice.

 U.S. Multi-Society Task Force on Colorectal Cancer